This article describes interface elements of the ISPsystem control panels.

 Mandatory fields are marked with an asterisk.
 All the fields have hints, which are shown either when putting the mouse cursor on the input field, or when moving the mouse cursor over the hint icon.

-A toolbar contains a number of buttons on the left and right sides that can be used for various operations.
+A toolbar contains a number of the buttons on the left and right sides that can be used for various operations.

 On the left, you can see the buttons for performing operations depending on a certain module.
 More information about each button can be found in the Documentation.